tanyaortiz/fed-philosophy/README.md

 If there is something that doesn't fall under an assumption, list it here

+### Environment Setup

+#### Development Dependencies

+If you find yourself using a specific toolset for your development environment, make sure to list it here.
+If you're using a package.json file and/or bower.json, run ```npm shrinkwrap``` to lock in the version of whatever project you're using.

+List your dev dependecies that you've got inside your package.json / bower.json.
+Run ```npm shrinkwrap``` before you're done to lock in the correct version.
+There will be times where a project will break if dependencies do not have a correct version number.
+Bower does not currently have this implemented but will soon [Bower Issue #1362](https://github.com/bower/bower/issues/1362)

+A list of common development dependencies:
+- Node
+- Grunt (task runner)
+- Gulp ( new task runner)
+- SCSS ( css pre-compiler)
+- Bower (package dependency manager)
+- Jasmin
+- Karma

+#### Getting Up and Running

+Any commands that require execution, ie. ```npm install```.

 - Everything that needs to happen to set up a working development environment
 - If there’s a build step, the command needed to build out the project